 While some store-bought packets of Sazon contain MSG, this easy homemade Sazon seasoning mix contains no unhealthy additives.

 Sazon has a distinctively savory taste.
 Made up of ground seasonings such as cumin, coriander, annatto and oregano, it is not spicy at all!
-It is actually very appealing and palatable in flavor.
+It is actually very appealing in flavor.

 Since Sazon is a multi-purpose seasoning, you can use it in a myriad of ways.
 It’s quick and simple way to add a powerful and vibrant punch of flavor to Spanish and Mexican dishes.

-8 delicious ways you can use Sazon spice
+8 delicious ways you can use homemade sazon spice

 - Soups and Stews